-Oral integrin therapies in fibrosis and inflammatory bowel disease or other disease areas are a relatively new scientific field.
+Oral integrin therapies in fibrosis and IBD or other disease area a relatively new scientific field.
 We have applied for and have obtained a license from a third party on an exclusive basis to U.S. patent filings related to our MInT Platform.
 Other pending patent applications in the United States and in key markets around the world that we own or license claim many different methods, compositions and processes relating to the discovery, development, and manufacture of small-molecule integrin inhibitor-based and other therapeutics.